- Computers & Software

 - if the computer stops causing problems, you can reinstall the modules one by one until the problem reappears to determine which module is bad

-Are there any last computer tips?
+Are there any other computer tips?

 Before attempting to fix your computer, keep a few things in mind: